 Well, so far I’ve made plenty of claims about New Testament teaching in this post, and haven’t supported a single one.
 Don’t worry - verses are coming!

 Basically, once my annotated list reached 10,000 words (and growing) I decided it was best to start with a summary rather than try and keep it all in one massive post.
-I’ll try and get the rest out in more manageable chunks over the next month or so.
+I’ll try and get the rest out in more manageable chunks over the next month or so (edit: Quotes from the gospels and Acts, from the epistles, and from after Christians gained power).